hello@ouryearinbali.com

 Can I live in Bali and still work remotely?

-Yes, the good news is that if you want to work online remotely (earn an income from outside of Indonesia) and live in Bali for an extended period of time (for instance 6 months, 1-2 years or indefinite) there are a few visa options for you.
+Yes, if you want to work online (earn an income from outside of Indonesia) and live in Bali for an extended period of time, there are a few visa options for you.

-For remote work (i.e. a digitial nomad) and living more than 60 days in Indonesia, allows you to choose between the B211A tourist visa (up to 180 days stay in Indonesia), C14 Sponsored Investment and C317 Dependent KITAS (1-2 years stay in Indonesia).
+For remote work (i.e. a digital nomad) and living more than 60 days in Indonesia, allows you to choose between the B211A tourist visa (up to 180 days stay in Indonesia), C14 Sponsored Investment and C317 Dependent KITAS (1-2 years stay in Indonesia).
 There is also the 212 Multiple Entry visa, however this allows you to only stay up to 60 days in Indonesia at a time.
+The 212 would be a nice option for FIFO worker (Fly in Fly Out workers).

 This visa is applied to those who will visit Indonesia for the purpose of official government activities, tourism, social and cultural activities, sport, business and commercial activities, family visit, journalistic activities, or transit.
 As mentioned above, you can currently work remotely on this visa (picture those awesome co-working hubs, working from your villa or at a cafe).
-It allows you to arrive in Bali with 60 days, and then you have the opportunity to do two more 60 day extensions, in total, giving you 180 days stay in Bali.
+It allows you to arrive in Bali with 60 days, and then you have the opportunity to do two more 60 day extensions, in total, giving you 180 days stay in Bali (60 x 3).
+After 180 days, you need to leave Indonesia and reapply for a new visa.
+Many take the opportunity to do a short trip exploring South East Asia and visit places like Singapore and Thailand.
+Or perhaps you wish to visit Western Australian (3 hr 45 mins flight time) or need to come back to your home country for work or family purposes.

-By all means, you can be on this type of visa for a very long time too.
-The initial 60 day payment to start the visa is at a slightly higher cost than each extension.
-This visa takes approx 5-7 days to be proccessed but can be fastracked to 3 days depending on immigration.
+The initial 60 day payment to start the visa is at a slightly higher cost than each 60 day extension.
+This visa takes approx 5-7 days to be processed.

 What is the criteria of the B211A tourist visa?

 This single-entry visa includes sponsorship through a visa agent.
-All that is required to apply is that is your passport is valid for 12 months at a minimum.
-You cannot apply for a B211A while in Indonesia after arriving on a VOA, you must apply for it and receive one before entering the country.
+Your passport needs to be valid for 12 months at a minimum.
+You cannot apply for a B211A while in Indonesia after arriving on a VOA, you must apply for it outside of Indonesia and have the B211 visa issued to you before entering the country.

 Tell me about the different types of kitas